-Leading legislators, officials, diplomats, religious dignitaries and civil society leaders from around the world met in Rabat to coordinate their effort to build global consensus on setting international rules to eliminate the use of religion in violating human rights.
+Leading legislators, officials, diplomats, religious dignitaries and civil society leaders from around the world met in Rabat to coordinate their effort to build global consensus on setting international rules to eliminate the abuse of religion in violating human rights.

 Please read the Rabat Declaration in this link